-• Dr. Ahmed M. A. Sayed, Assistant Professor
+• Dr. Ahmed M. A. Sayed, Associate Professor

 • Bradley Aldous, PhD student